Python-SIP/sip/sphinx/directives.rst

     return ``'\0'`` terminated strings.
 The variable would normally be passed to :cfunc:`sipParseResult()` using either the ``A`` or ``B`` format characters.

+    If the :directive:`RealArgNames` directive has been specified for the module then the name of the variable is the real name of the argument with ``Key`` appended.

 int sipIsErr
     The handwritten code should set this to a non-zero value, and raise an